 Baby Bath: The PUJ

-As newborns are often wrapped tight in a swaddle or are bundled in a basinet, a big tub can be a scary place.
+As newborns are often wrapped tight in a swaddle or are bundled in a bassinet, a big tub can be a scary place.
 This bath was a gift and we loved it from the start as it allowed us to bathe the babe standing comfortably at the sink rather than bent over the tub.
 It fits in most sinks (ours is very small and it works great).
-It stores away easily and is free of PBA, BPS, pthalates and all the other undesirables commonly found in plastic.
+It stores away easily and is free of PBA, BPS, phthalates and all the other undesirables commonly found in plastic.
 You definitely want to be mindful of plastic in bathing products and toys and these are most often being used in warm water where they are even more prone to leaching.